 Seasonal plantings that last all winter – perfect for the holidays

-Whether you lean towards permanent plantings in your pots such as shrubs or trees or if you mix it up with perennials or only have annuals, you can plant your holiday color scheme now and your gardens with the right care will last until the heat of the early summer returns.
+Whether you lean towards permanent plantings in your pots, such as shrubs or trees or if you mix it up with perennials or only have annuals, you can plant your holiday color scheme now, and your gardens, with the proper care, will last until the heat of the early summer returns.

 For your Sun Plantings, add Red and White Annuals such as: